IT CAME OUT of a blue sky, sweeping down from the north.

 There was a terrible groaning, as if the ground itself was creaking open.
 Josseran pulled the hood of his robe further over his face, choking on grit.

-If it should end now, he thought, in this storm, if our bodies are buried entwined in the sand and never found, it would be a fitting ending.
-Then I will never have to suffer the agony of leaving her, as I surely must.
-We will become dust devils, and dance for ever on the Taklimakan.
+If it should end now, he thought, in this storm, if our bodies are buried here in the sand and never found, perhaps it would be a fitting end for us.
+We will become dust devils, and dance forever on the Taklimakan.
+It is the only way we could ever be together.

-Josseran shuddered with cold, but with the warmth of her body pressed against him, like the heat of a raging fire, he was not afraid.
+Josseran shuddered with cold, but with the warmth of her body pressed against his, he was not in the least afraid.

 The orange dust-tail of the storm hastened down the sky.